hicksy/martinhicks.dev/src/articles/eleventy-and-webc.md

 They have multiple [templating languages](https://www.11ty.dev/docs/languages/), [nested layouts](https://www.11ty.dev/docs/layout-chaining/), a [sensible config](https://www.11ty.dev/docs/config/) and [plugin system](https://www.11ty.dev/docs/plugins/), and a really cool [data cascade](https://www.11ty.dev/docs/data-cascade/) which provides lots of options for populating a page’s templating data or mutating a particular value prior to generating the page.

 The docs site is _veeeeerrrry_ comprehensive.
-To be honest… so big I found it overwhelming to begin with _(it really melted my head for a bit)_, but it's a fantastastic resource and a credit to the community of contributors.
+To be honest… so big I found it overwhelming to begin with _(it really melted my head for a bit)_, but it's a fantastic resource and a credit to the community of contributors.

 ## My first look